Code-Institute-Submissions/milestone-project-two-1/readme.md

 - Ensuring header was resized when viewing on smaller screens (aka mobile) and amending padding-bottom to account for navbar covering half the image when viewing on a smaller screen.
 - Validated HTML code via <a href="https://validator.w3.org/">Validator.org</a>, CSS via <a href="https://jigsaw.w3.org/css-validator/">Jigsaw.org</a> and jQuery via <a href="https://www.jslint.com/">JSLint.com</a>

-- During and throughout the build, the overall website was tested on google chrome using devTools, and testing responsiveness using the device toolbar.
-- Tested responsiveness by resizing the window everytime I implemented a new piece of code.
-AND also tested it physically viewing it on mobile, tablet, mac and windows laptop, windows desktop, and different browsers (firefox, safari, google chrome, opera)
-- The jQuery code was tested in the early stages of the build using Jasmine.
-Throughout the build, tested the code using console of devTools.
-- When adding the javascript code, there was continuous testing of the button elements.
-CSS & HTML was also tested alongside the JS code, due to it referencing elements of CSS & HTML.
-- Checked button sizes so they were responsive and large enough to be clicked in mobile view.
-- Ensuring header was resized when viewing on smaller screens (aka mobile) and amending padding-bottom to account for navbar covering half the image when viewing on a smaller screen.
-- Validated HTML code via <a href="https://validator.w3.org/">Validator.org</a>, CSS via <a href="https://jigsaw.w3.org/css-validator/">Jigsaw.org</a> and jQuery via <a href="https://www.jslint.com/">JSLint.com</a>